 Presenting topics using the theory of multiple intelligences, that is using different pathways and tools to study information, can have a very positive effect on our students’ learning experience.
 Incorporating for example, role play, collaborative work, picture puzzles or field trips allows for a learning experience that will not only allow different types of learners to learn but will enrich every individual’s understanding of the topic.

 Giving our students the chance to discover and develop their different intelligences can have a series of benefits for our students; from fostering new talents to becoming more involved and active learner; developing their capacity to to recognize, and almost more importantly value their individual strengths; or guiding them into becoming confident, successful and accomplished adults in their field of choice.

-Natalie teaches KS2 classes.
+Natalie teaches Year 2 classes.
 She loves arts and craft and everything “do it yourself”, learning about new cultures and languages, and spending free time outdoors.